 Composting Guide

 You don’t need anything fancy to improve your soil, just some lovely organic compost.
-While you can purchase some from garden centers, I think it’s much easier, more efficient, and more environmentally-friendly to make your own.
+You can purchase some from garden centers.
+I think it’s much easier, more efficient, and more environmentally-friendly to make your own.

 If you’ve looked into making compost in the past, you probably felt overwhelmed by the carbon-to-nitrogen (C:N) ratio.
 The first time I ever heard of it, I got so confused!
 Fortunately, there’s an easier way to build a compost pile and still end up with the same results.
 My goal is to simplify the process for you and encourage you to give it a try.